Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 # Usage Guide

-## Detailed Setup
+This library supports using Lucene.NET to index both unstructured and high structured, interrelated content in an Xperience by Kentico solution.
+This indexed content can then be programmatically queried and displayed in a website channel.

+Below are the steps to integrate the library into your solution.

-### Create a custom Indexing Strategy
+## Create a custom Indexing Strategy

-Define a custom `DefaultLuceneIndexingStrategy` implementation to customize how page or content items are processed for the index.
+Define a custom `DefaultLuceneIndexingStrategy` implementation to customize how page or content items are processed for indexing.

+Your custom implemention of `DefaultLuceneIndexingStrategy` can use dependency injection to define services and configuration used for gathering the content to be indexed. `DefaultLuceneIndexingStrategy` implements `ILuceneIndexingStrategy` and will be [registered as a transient](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#transient) in the DI container.

+## Specify a mapping process

+Override the `Task<Document?> MapToLuceneDocumentOrNull(IIndexEventItemModel item)` method and define a process for mapping custom fields of each content item event provided.

-The method is given a `IndexedItemModel` which is a unique representation of any item used on a web page.
+The method is given an `IIndexEventItemModel` which is a abstraction of any item being processed for indexing, which includes both `IndexEventWebPageItemModel` for web page items and `IndexEventReusableItemModel` for reusable content items.
 Every item specified in the admin ui is rebuilt.
 In the UI you need to specify one or more language, channel name, indexingStrategy and paths with content types.
 This strategy than evaluates all web page items specified in the administration.

 Let's say we specified `ArticlePage` in the admin ui.
 Now we implement how we want to save ArticlePage document in our strategy.